 (Pelvic Floor Relaxation)

-Vaginal prolapse is caused by weakened support structures in the pelvic region.
-The lack of support causes the walls of the vagina to weaken, sag, and collapse.
+Vaginal prolapse is caused by weakened support structures in the pelvis.
+This causes the walls of the vagina to weaken, sag, and collapse.

 Office on Women's Health

 American College of Obstetrics and Gynecology (ACOG) and American Urogynecologic Society (AUGS).
 ACOG Practice Bulletin No. 185: Pelvic Organ Prolapse.
 Obstet Gynecol.
 2017 Nov;130(5):e234-e250.

 Pelvic organ prolapse.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/pelvic-organ-prolapse .
 Updated April 22, 2019.
 Accessed July 22, 2020.

 Uterine and apical prolapse.
 Merck Manual Professional Version website.
 Available at: https://www.merckmanuals.com/professional/gynecology-and-obstetrics/pelvic-organ-prolapse-pop/uterine-and-apical-prolapse.
 Updated April 2019.
 Accessed July 22, 2020.

 Vaginal pessary.
 Family Doctor—American Academy of Family Physicians website.
 Available at: https://familydoctor.org/vaginal-pessary.
 Updated February 8, 2020.
 Accessed July 22, 2020.